European shares touch all-time peak

 US stock index futures hit new all-time highs on Friday, with investor optimism bolstered by an upbeat set of US corporate earnings reports and indications of resilience in the Chinese economy.

-European shares clocked a record closing high on Friday after EU Trade Commissioner Phil Hogan struck a positive tone on talks with Washington and on optimism over signs of resilience in China’s economy.
+European shares clocked a record closing high on Friday after European Union trade commissioner Phil Hogan struck a positive tone on talks with Washington and on optimism over signs of resilience in China’s economy.

 The pan- European Stoxx 600 index rose as much as 1 per cent to a record high of 424.90, marking its best week since December 20th.
-Mr Hogan said on Thursday he had a good exchange of views with US Trade Representative Robert Lighthizer in Washington, underscoring Brussels’ desire to negotiate solutions for several open trade disputes between the United States and the EU.
+Mr Hogan said on Thursday he had a good exchange of views with US trade representative Robert Lighthizer in Washington, underscoring the desire of Brussels to negotiate solutions for several open trade disputes between the United States and the EU.

 The meeting is a step forward in addressing long-standing issues such as a French digital tax and aircraft subsidies.